Ori and the Will of the Wisps: Plot

-After Ori mourns Ku's death, Kwolok explains that the Voice of the Forest is not at full power and cannot bring Ku back in its current state.
+After Ori mourns Ku's state, Kwolok explains that the Voice of the Forest is not at full power and cannot bring Ku back in its current state.
 Due to the Spirit Willow's prior passing, the light that it carried was shattered into five wisps that scattered across Niwen, leaving the forest vulnerable to corruption and decay that killed the Willow's guardian spirits and Shriek's parents before her birth.
 Kwolok tasks Ori with seeking the other wisps of the Spirit Willow's light: the Memory, Eyes, Strength, and Heart of the Forest, and merge the four with the Voice to reform the tree's light.
 Kwolok leaves his marsh to help Ori with locating one of the other wisps, but his body is forcibly taken over by the Stink Spirit, a creature born out of the forest's decay whose body jamming the wheels of The Wellspring had been the cause of its non-functionality.
 Ori breaks the creature's control over Kwolok, allowing for him to kill it, but their fight leaves him mortally wounded.
 Before dying, Kwolok pleads to Ori to restore and protect Niwen in his place.

 Ori eventually finds all five wisps and merges them together to reform Seir, the Golden Light.
 Ori and Seir head to the Spirit Willow and Seir revives it.
-However, the tree tells Ori that its time has passed and it can no longer carry Seir, asking Ori to merge with the light to restore Niwen, though Ori would have to leave their previous life behind.
-The Spirit Willow passes Seir onto Ori, but Shriek appears and snatches it.
+However, the tree tells Ori its time has passed and can no longer carry Seir, asking Ori to merge with the light to restore Niwen, though Ori would have to leave their previous life behind.
+With that, the Spirit Willow dies for good, and Seir is returned to Ori, but before Ori has a chance to merge with it, Shriek appears and snatches it.
 Ori defeats Shriek, who returns to the Silent Woods to die under the wings of her parents' corpses.

-Ori merges with Seir, healing Niwen and reviving Ku with her damaged wing restored in the process, which Naru and Gumo arrive in time to witness.
+Ori finally merges with Seir, healing Niwen and reviving Ku with her damaged wing restored in the process, which Naru and Gumo arrive in time to witness.
 Ku, Naru, and Gumo find where Ori and Seir merged, and discover a Spirit Tree beginning to grow there.
-They help the tree flourish and continue their life as a family together, with the Spirit Tree revealing it was Ori all along, retelling the events leading up to when it merged with Seir.
+They help the tree flourish and continue their life as a family together, as it is revealed that it was the new Spirit Tree that was narrating the story and was Ori all along, retelling the events leading up to when it merged with Seir.
 Eventually, the tree completely grows and life begins anew as a new spirit guardian falls from it.